Marketing-Speak Is the Protocol

 Keywords were an artificial shared language.
 Neither side of the ad market naturally thinks in keywords.

 Advertisers think in positioning.
-“We do sports injury rehab for competitive athletes.”
-“We handle custody arrangements for divorcing parents.”
-Every marketer writes a positioning statement: what we offer, who it’s for.
+“We do sports injury rehab for competitive athletes who need to stay in training.”
+“We handle custody arrangements for divorcing parents who want to keep things amicable.”
+Every marketer writes a positioning statement: what we offer, who it’s for, and what situation makes them the right fit.
 It’s the first thing a CMO drafts and the last thing they’d give up.

 Users think in problems.
 “My lower back has been hurting for two weeks.”
 “I got rear-ended and the other driver’s insurance won’t pay.”
 No one wakes up thinking in keyword fragments.

 Keywords were the middle ground both sides had to learn.
-Advertisers compressed “licensed physical therapist specializing in sports injury rehabilitation for climbers” into “sports injury PT near me.”
-Users compressed “my knee started clicking after I increased my mileage” into “knee pain running.”
-Both sides lost most of the meaning.
+Advertisers compressed “licensed physical therapist specializing in sports injury rehabilitation for athletes who need to keep training” into “sports injury PT near me.”
+Users compressed “my knee started clicking after I increased my mileage and I have a race in two months” into “knee pain running.”
+Both sides lost most of the meaning, especially the situation.
 Google authored the shared vocabulary, and charged rent for the translation.

 Positioning Is Already a Protocol